cloud-ark/kubeprovenance/README.md

 export PATH=$PATH:/usr/local/go/bin <br/>
 export GOROOT=$PATH:/usr/local/go <br/>

-set up your go workspace, set the GOPATH to it. this is where all your go code should be. <br/>
+Set up your Go workspace, set the GOPATH to it.
+This is where all your Go code should be. <br/>
 mkdir $HOME/goworkspace <br/>
 mkdir $HOME/goworkspace/src <br/>
 mkdir $HOME/goworkspace/bin <br/>